chef/chef-web-docs/chef_master/source/provisioning_aws.rst

 machine_image
 =====================================================
-The ``machine_image`` resource is a driver-specific resource used by Chef provisioning.
+The ``machine_image`` resource is a driver-specific resource used by Chef Provisioning.
 Use the ``machine_image`` resource to manage Amazon Machine Images (AMI) `images <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html>`__ that exist in Amazon EC2.
 An image includes a template for the root volume of an instance (operating system, application server, application, for example), launch permissions, and a block mapping device that attaches volumes to the instance when it is launched.

 Syntax
 -----------------------------------------------------